 How can we use the Alexander Technique to move ourselves through this muddy time more easily?

 Realizing we’re stuck in mud is the first step.
-Understanding that our impulse to jump out right away, get a new job, or find a new structure, is a reaction, we are at a place of making a choice.
+Understanding that our impulse to jump out right away, get a new job, or find a new structure, is a reaction is the second step.
+This realization puts us in a place of being able to make choices.
 Before making a decision about what to do next, if we ask “how easy is my neck?” we give ourselves time and emotional space to look at options and not react in habitual ways.

 We might find that a little quiet time in this place of not knowing what is next allows us to discover some new skills, catch up on personal projects, or just recover.
 When something from outside us breaks a primary organizing routine, we often need time to heal.